Historical Intraday Data (Missing Data / Download Errors / Viewing More Data)

 - Select Global Settings >> Data/Trade Service Settings.

 - Increase the Intraday Data Storage Time Unit setting.
 For the best performance use 1 Minute.
 However, this setting may not be acceptable depending upon the type of chart bars you are using.
 For example, with Number of Trades, Volume, Range, Reversal, Renko, Delta Volume, Price Change, Point and Figure Bars, a setting of 1 Second or 1 Tick is necessary for accuracy.

 - Select File >> Connect to Data Feed if not already connected to the Data Feed.

-- If there is still a problem with slow historical data downloads, then follow the instructions in the Using Port 80 section if your ISP throttles data on the default port of 10149.
+- If there is still a problem with slow historical data downloads, then follow the instructions in the Using Port 80 section if your ISP throttles data on the default ports of 10149, 10150.
 Generally this is most unlikely and is not going to help and can create a problem instead of solving it.